JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 2.md

 Does shared memory provide faster or slower interactions between user processes?
 Under what conditions is shared memory not suitable at all for inter-process communications?
 - Shared memory allows for faster interactions between user processes.
 This is because it does not incu the overhead from executing sysetm calls.
 Shared memory is not suitable for inter-process communications when you are in a distributed system and you require a network for inter-process communication
+- Since shared memory requires that user processes access memory that is shared amongst processes, it means that memory can be deleted or overwritten in scenarios where it shouldnt be.
+This type of access can be dangerous in high security scenarios

 ### Question # 4